lukaesch/crustagi/README.md

 - Community and Ecosystem: Rust has a vibrant and growing community, along with a rich ecosystem of libraries and tools.
 By choosing Rust, we gain access to a wealth of resources and support that can help accelerate our development process and improve the quality of our applications.

 ## Disclaimer
 CrustAGI is designed to run continuously as part of a task management system.
-Running this script continuously can result in high API usage, so please use it responsibly.
-Ensure that you have set up the OpenAI and Pinecone APIs correctly before running the script.
+Running this program continuously can result in high API usage, so please use it responsibly.
+Ensure that you have set up the OpenAI and Pinecone APIs correctly before running the program.

 ## License
 CrustAGI is open-source software.
 For more information, please see the LICENSE file in the CrustAGI repository.